-The months leading up to the Nov. election, the media was polarized broadcasting.
-"Fake" media was focused on voter turnout, and access issues while "Fox" concentrated the probability of election fraud perpetrated mostly by Trump supporters.
+The months leading up to the Nov. election, the media was a mashup of polarized broadcasting.
+"Fake" media was focused on voter turnout, and access issues while "Fox" concentrated the probability of "massive" election fraud perpetrated mostly by Trump and his media and team of "spin-doctors".
 To the liberal public, it seemed too close to call.
 The Trump leadership was spreading a narrative that the only way the Democrats could win back the Whitehouse would be through massive fraud which appeared to be their campaign platform.
 By contrast, the Democratic message focused on the COVID crisis, social inequity, getting financial aid to those in need, and funding needed nationwide infrastructure projects.

 After the inauguration, I wanted to do something to address a notion that many conservative voters believed to be true.
 They apparently believed that the Democratic party was so powerful that it could orchestrate a massive fraud operation to make Joe Biden the winning candidate by a historic margin because it had the ability to manipulate votes on election night as Donald Trump alleged the morning after.
 I settled on a canvas upon which was marked a series of 464 x1/8" rows of pencil tick marks on a 58"x 38" canvas.
 Each row containing approximately 920 pencil tick marks.
 I wanted to see what 7 million votes/tick marks physically looked like .
 After covering the whole canvas with tick marks, I calculated their sum as 426,880 ticks/votes.
-After further calculations, I realized that in order to get to the 7,059,741 vote margin Joe Biden had over Donald Trump, I would need to recreate 18 more 58"x 38" identical canvasses.
+After further calculations, I realized that in order to get to the 7,059,741 vote margin Joe Biden won by, I would need to recreate 18 more 58"x 38" identical canvasses.
 That was a staggering physical representation of the Biden margin.
 I also realized that to exhibit that kind of art work would require a wall space over 57' long.
-Imagine how outrageous it would be for the traditionally disorganized and undercapitalized democratic party having the power to manipulate that many votes, by corrupting 3,006 counties, 50 state election boards, and millions of dollars of security measures to the extent that they could, in secrecy, create a vote margin of 7,059,741 votes!
+In all of my studies, the smallest individual "tick mark" I could make was an 1/8".
+Therefore I couldn't get any smaller.
+Imagine how outrageous it would be for the traditionally disorganized and undercapitalized democratic party to have the power to manipulate that many votes.
+The would have had to corrupt 3,006 counties, 50 state election boards, and millions of dollars of security measures to create a vote margin of 7,059,741 votes in secrecy!

 Margin: 76"x 57', pencil on canvas.

 As a result I chose to use the single canvas and make each tick mark on it represent 18 votes and stated the 1: 18 scale in the top right of the canvas.
 To contextualize the overall canvas I placed a 3" stencil spelling the word "Elected" and taped it to the canvas.
-Using a magnifying glass each tick falling within the stencil letters were retraced over using an 8B soft graphite pencil making the ticks spell "Elected".
+Using a magnifying glass each tick, within the stenciled letters, was retraced over using an 8B soft graphite pencil making the ticks spell "Elected".

 Again I put up the work thinking it was done but after living with it for a few more days, I realized that the 306 electoral cut-outs didn't reflect the title of the piece, "Margin".
 The missing piece was the difference between the 306 Biden votes and Trump's 232 votes.
 The solution was to X out 232 Trump electoral votes leaving a margin of 74 electoral votes in favor of Joe Biden.